cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 ---

-The files have a lot of missing dependencies, so go ahead and once more, run:
+The files have a lot of missing dependencies, so go ahead and, once more, run:

 ```sh
 $ go mod tidy
 ```

-With these done, you can move to defining some necessary functions of the module's keeper.
+With this done, you can move to defining some necessary functions of the module's keeper.

 ### Keeper files